-ACG was founded in 1989 and comprises the Company's Aircraft Leasing segment.
-ACG's business focuses on acquiring, managing and trading commercial jet aircraft, and leasing such aircraft to airlines worldwide.
-ACG also seeks to provide aircraft portfolio management services to third parties.
+ACG comprises the Company's Aircraft Leasing segment.
+ACG's business consists primarily of the acquisition, disposition and leasing of commercial jet aircraft.
+ACG's leases of such aircraft are to airlines throughout the world.
+ACG also seeks to provide aircraft portfolio management services for third parties.
 ACG is headquartered in Newport Beach, California (U.S.), and maintains a global presence and has representatives in Beijing (China), Dublin (Ireland), Santiago (Chile), Seattle (U.S.), Shanghai (China), Singapore and the United Kingdom.